8 Nicknames for Massachusetts You Should Know

 The Spirit of America

-Due to its patriotic nature, this nickname has been embraced by the local government.
-You can find it on tourist information regarding the state's history and souvenir items.
-The phrase is even used on Massachusetts license plates.
+Because of its patriotic meaning, this nickname has been embraced by the state government.
+It appears on tourism materials, souvenirs, and even Massachusetts license plates.

 In Summary